sarvex/q/docs/fundamentals.md

 ## Literals

 To augment the wealth of value types, the Q DSP library makes abundant use of [C++ user-defined literals][1].

-We take advantage of C++ (from c++11) type safe [user-defined literals][1], instead of the usual `int`, `float` or `double` which can be unsafe when values from different units (e.g. frequency vs. duration) are mismatched.
+We take advantage of C++ type safe [user-defined literals][1], instead of the usual `int`, `float` or `double` which can be unsafe when values from different units (e.g. frequency vs. duration) are mismatched.
 The library makes abundant use of user-defined literals for units such as time, frequency and decibels (e.g. 24_dB, instead of a unit-less 24 or worse, a non-intuitive, unit-less 15.8 —the gain equivalent of 24_dB).
 Such constants also make the code very readable, another objective of this library.

 Q Literals are placed in the namespace `q::literals`.
 The namespace is sparse enough to be hoisted into your namespace using `using namespace`.